mattetti/merb-book/book-content/en/2-getting-started/4-mvc.markdown

 In the default Merb application, the code for all three of these pieces is found in folders of the same name under the '<tt>app</tt>' directory.
 In the next chapters, we will look at how Merb implements each of these parts.
-Controllers deal with taking an incoming request and turning it into a response.
-They are responsible for interpreting the incoming request, getting instances of the needed Models, and passing this information along to the View.

-Novice users are often tempted to add lots of code into the controller layer, but this leads to code that is brittle and hard to test.
-Instead, developers are well advised to keep their controllers as 'skinny' as possible by pushing code that does not directly relate to the request/response cycle (or the gathering of data) into the Model.